Skip to main content

 How to Calculate the ROI of SEO for an Online Store

 You can calculate exactly what each article is worth, what each ranking position is worth, and what each organic visitor is worth.
-You can compare that value against your investment and arrive at a real ROI number — not a feeling, not a guess, a number.
+You can compare that value against your investment and arrive at a real ROI number.

 The reason most store owners think SEO ROI is hard to measure is that nobody has shown them the framework.
 Here it is.